nocalhost/nocalhost.github.io/docs/guides/develop-service-vpn.md

 ---
-title: VPN replace
+title: VPN proxy
 ---

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import useBaseUrl from '@docusaurus/useBaseUrl';

-### VPN replace mode
+### VPN proxy mode

-Nocalhost support VPN now, so we have another different develop mode called VPN replace mode. in this mode, nocalhost will intercept all traffic which hit to service and forward it to local, at the same time, you can access remote kubernetes cluster network, like: you can use DNS to connect MySQL service in k8s cluster, and also you can access pod service with pod ip directly.
+Nocalhost already supports the VPN function, If your application can start in a simple way and has less dependence on K8s resources, such as PVC, Secret, Cm, etc. then it is very suitable to use the traffic proxy mode to enter the development mode.

+In this mode, Nocalhost will provide you with the K8s network environment locally, and you can directly access K8s service with K8s DNS (such as directly accessing the K8s service through svc name), pod ip, svc ip, etc.

+At the same time, Nocalhost will intercept all inbound traffic of the specified service and forward it to the local, you can directly start your business code locally for development and debugging.

 ### Feature

 - use k8s dns to access remote service on local computer.
-- intercept the special service all traffic and forward it to local service.
+- intercept all inbound traffic of special service and forward it to local service.
+- support multiple protocol, like TCP, UDP, ICMP etc.
-- support multiple platform, like Windows，macOS，Linux etc.
+- support multiple platform, like Windows, macOS, Linux etc.

 ### Architecture